Home » Blog » Adding Guests to Microsoft Teams securely and in compliance

 • Click on the three dots “…” next to the Team name and then on “Manage Team”.

 • In the “Settings”, open the area for “Guest Permissions”.
-Then choose the permissions you want to enable.
+Then select the permissions you want to enable.
 You can decide to give your guests permission to create and update channels and even, separately, to delete channels.
 (You will not find permissions regarding files here – those can only be configured by a global admin in the SharePoint settings.)

 Guest permissions in Microsoft Teams